matsojr22/mapseq-processing/README.md

+# Forked from CSHL
+This is the CSHL MAPseq core pipeline.
+I have forked it so that I could tailor the scripts to work on my files and machines for ongoing mapseq experiments.

 #	MAPseq Processing
 This protocol will guide you through the steps for turning raw sequencing reads into a viral barcode matrix, which you can then analyze yourself or in conjunction with BARseq data.